Tips to Help You Win Your ERISA Disability Appeal

 - Provide you at least 180 days to file an administrative appeal

-If your provider fails to give you any of the above, your ERISA disability lawyer can take swift action on your behalf.
+If your provider fails to give you any of the above, and you are in the Los Angeles area, our Los Angeles ERISA attorney can take swift action on your behalf.
 When a provider does not provide an adequate reason for denial, many claimants mistakenly take that as the ultimate word.
 However, when you partner with an experienced long-term disability lawyer, your lawyer can fight for your best interests, hold the insurance company accountable and make them give specific and detailed reasons for denying your legitimate claim.

 ERISA Administrative Appeal Deadline

 It is vital to the success of your ERISA administrative appeal that you act fast.
 Like most legal proceedings, you have a very limited time to bring a comprehensive administrative appeal.
 When your long-term disability claim is denied, you have the right to file an administrative appeal.
 But you must do it within the timeline specified or you will lose all your rights.

 If you miss this administrative appeal deadline, you may not have any other recourse.
 You could miss out on your ability to collect disability monthly benefits.
 To avoid this, work with a trusted long-term disability lawyer.
 Your legal representative will understand the short deadlines in your administrative appeal and meet those timelines.

 One of the most common reasons why LTD insurance companies deny an ERISA claim is because you did not provide enough details, or the right information, in your initial claim application.
 That’s why it’s best to work with a long-term disability lawyer before you file your initial claim.
 Your lawyer can help ensure you provide accurate and complete occupational, medical, vocational and financial information to help you avoid a denial of your claim.